energise your body

 I'm not flexible, can I still do yoga?

 Yes, of course you can!
 Lack of flexibility is probably one of the best reasons to start doing yoga.
 Yoga is suitable for everyone.
 It’s a low impact, relaxing exercise which is adaptable regardless of age or mobility.
 Increasing flexibility with yoga helps to improve your posture and it reduces tension or aches that may be caused by poor posture.
 Once you start stretching, energy blockages are released and through regular practise your body naturally becomes stronger and more flexible.
 Yoga helps you become more stress free and generally happier.

 What do I need to bring to a yoga class?

 Please bring along the enthusiasm to discover the wonderful benefits of yoga along with water to drink during the session.
 We do provide spare yoga mats for our weekly yoga classes but please bring your own if you have one.
 Please wear loose comfortable clothing that you can move freely in whilst bending and stretching for example tracksuit bottoms or leggings and a T-shirt.
 Bring something warm to put on during the relaxation such as a fleece or sweatshirt.

 Can I eat before yoga?

-It's recommended that you practise yoga with an emplty stomach so it is advised that you eat at least two hours before yoga for a full meal and at least one hour before for a snack.
+It's recommended that you practise yoga with an emplty stomach so it is advised that you eat at least two hours before yoga for a meal and at least one hour before for a snack.
 Certain movements or yoga postures can feel uncomfortable if practised on a full stomach.